-Source: DeNavas-Walt, Carmen, Bernadette D. Proctor, and Jessica Smith, U.S. Census Bureau, Current Population Reports, P60-233, Income, Poverty, and Health Insurance Coverage in the United States: 2006, U.S. Government Printing Office, Washington, D.C., 2007; p.
-45.
+Source: DeNavas-Walt, Carmen, Bernadette D. Proctor, and Jessica Smith, U.S. Census Bureau, Current Population Reports, P60-239, Income, Poverty, and Health Insurance Coverage in the United States: 2010, U.S. Government Printing Office, Washington, D.C., 2011; p.
+61.

 The concept of a poverty line grew out of a Department of Agriculture study in 1955 that found families spending one-third of their incomes on food.
-With the one-third figure as a guide, the Department then selected four food plans that met the minimum daily nutritional requirements established by the federal government.
+With the one-third figure as a guide, the Department then selected food plans that met the minimum daily nutritional requirements established by the federal government.
 The cost of the least expensive plan for each household size was multiplied by three to determine the income below which a household would be considered poor.
 The government used this method to count the number of poor people from 1959 to 1969.
 The poverty line was adjusted each year as food prices changed.
 Beginning in 1969, the poverty line was adjusted annually by the average percentage price change for all consumer goods, not just changes in the price of food.

 There is little to be said for this methodology for defining poverty.
 No attempt is made to establish an income at which a household could purchase basic necessities.
 Indeed, no attempt is made in the definition to establish what such necessities might be.
-The day has long passed when the average household devoted one-third of its income to food purchases; today such purchases account for less than one-fifth of household income.
+The day has long passed when the average household devoted one-third of its income to food purchases; today such purchases account for less than oneseventh of household income.
 Still, it is useful to have some threshold that is consistent from one year to the next so that progress-or the lack thereof-in the fight against poverty can be assessed.
+In addition, the U.S. Census Bureau and the Bureau of Labor Statistics have begun working on more broad-based alternative measures of poverty.
+The new Supplemental Poverty Measure is based on expenses for food, clothing, shelter, and utilities; adjusts for geographic differences; adds in various in-kind benefits such as school lunches, housing subsidies, and energy assistance; includes tax credits; and then subtracts out taxes, work expenses, and out-of-pocket medical expenses.
+Kathleen Short, U.S. Census Bureau, Current Population Reports P60-241, Supplemental Poverty Measure: 2010, U.S. Government Printing Office, Washington, DC, November 2011.

 The percentage of the population that falls below the poverty line is called the poverty rate6.
-Figure 19.5 "The Poverty Rate in the United States, 1959-2006" shows both the number of people and the percentage of the population that fell below the poverty line each year since 1959.
+Figure 19.3 "The Poverty Rate in the United States, 1959-2010" shows both the number of people and the percentage of the population that fell below the poverty line each year since 1959.